MicrosoftDocs/memdocs/memdocs/intune/protect/encrypt-devices.md

    Select **Next** to continue.

-6. On the **Assignments** page, select the groups that will receive this profile.
+6. On the **Assignments** page, select the groups that receive this profile.
 For more information on assigning profiles, see Assign user and device profiles.

    Select **Next**.